JerryMcCullough/tidy_data/README.md

 ##Instructions

- R must be installed on the computer that will run the run_analysis() script.
+ R must be installed on the computer that will execute the run_analysis() script.
  R version 3.0.3 (Warm Puppy) was used for this study.

 * Step 1.
 Download and unzip